umarhassan-mitodl/14.282-spring-2009/content/pages/readings.md

 \*Sah, Raj, and Joseph Stiglitz.
 "The Architecture of Economic Systems: Hierarchies and Polyarchies." *American Economic Review* 76 (1986): 716-27.

-Csaszar, Felipe. "{{% resource_link "2c168608-1cfa-48c5-bc95-5e37021751d4" "An Efficient Frontier in Organization Design" %}}."
+Csaszar, Felipe. "[An Efficient Frontier in Organization Design](http://papers.ssrn.com/sol3/papers.cfm?abstract_id=1097118)."
 Unpublished manuscript, University of Pennsylvania, Wharton School, 2008.

 ———.
 "Organizational Structure as a Determinant of Performance: Evidence from Mutual Funds."
 Unpublished manuscript, University of Pennsylvania, Wharton School, 2008.